The 9 Most Spectacular Cities to See in the Winter

 Little church.
 Big lake.
 Lotta snow.
 (PS: Bled is a town on Lake Bled in northwestern Slovenia and is a 30-minute drive from the Brnik airport in the capital of Ljubljana.)

 Wait, is that the Polar Express?
 Nope, just the Langwieser Viaduct, a single-track railway bridge that’ll take you from one side of Switzerland to the other.
 (Provided you’re not terrified of snowy abysses.)

 Loket, Czech Republic

 Surrounded on three sides by the Ohre River, this Czech town (complete with super-cool castle) looks like something out of Harry Potter--though you might recognize it as the place Daniel Craig played the highest-stakes poker game ever in Casino Royale.

 Near the southern tip of the state, York is predominantly known as a summer vacation destination.
-But between the ocean, the snow and the cool-as-hell lighthouse, we think it’s worth a visit in January as well.
+But between the ocean, the snow and the cool-as-hell lighthouse, we think it’s worth a visit in winter as well.